 - You find it difficult to set and stick to boundaries in relationships, whether that’s familial, friends, or romantic relationships.

 My inner child worksheets bring many of these aspects to light.
 The inner child workbook is designed to guide you through addressing the roots of your potentially wounded inner child, and you may find that many of these aspects come up.

-Unlearning the harmful ideas or behaviors you were taught in your childhood is the main goal of reparenting.
+Reparenting your inner child means working to unlearn the harmful ideas or behaviors you were taught in your childhood.
 Your inner child deserves to be seen, heard, and loved.
 If that didn’t happen for you as a child, now is the time to take charge of it all.